 Education directives at the federal and state levels focus on providing avenues for initiatives such as STEM education.
 As a career and technical student organization (CTSO), TSA helps teachers meet the criteria for STEM education goals through exciting programs that include activities, competitions, leadership, and teamwork for students.
-In addition, all TSA activities are correlated to the Standards for Technological Literacy, as set forth by the International Technology and Engineering Educators Association (ITEEA).
+In addition, all TSA activities are correlated to the Standards for Technological and Engineering Literacy (STEL), as set forth by the International Technology and Engineering Educators Association (ITEEA).
 Teachers can use TSA activities during the school day in their classroom, and extend the learning beyond the classroom through a TSA chapter.